 Earn This Badge:

-To earn this badge, create a lesson using HyperDocs.
+To earn this badge, create an original lesson using HyperDocs.
+(To earn 4 points, one cannot use a previously made Hyperdoc – There is another badge for this).
 Submit the link to your lesson as a hyperlink in the submission box – remember to share so that Anyone in Jackson R2 can view.
+Include a short reflection on how this lesson went, and what (if anything) you might change next time.